20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 16. Explore Salem Pioneer Village

 Would you like to see more of what 17th century colonial life in Salem was really like?
 Then visit the Pioneer Village, three acres of living history museum in Salem.
 An amazing representation of Old Salem MA, you’ll see thatched roof cottages, a blacksmith shop, and more in this incredible recreation of historical Salem.
-This should be on the list of things to do in Salem in October, for sure.
+This should be on the list of Salem October activities, for sure.

 Hours: The village is open on Saturdays and Sundays from 12-4 from June 10-October 29 only!